UnfinishedStuff/Pimoroni_rgb5x5breakout_documentation/README.md

 ### show()

 When you use `set_pixel()` to define the colour of a pixel, those values are simply stored in a buffer.
 It isn't until you call `show()` that those values are actually pushed to the breakout board and are then displayed.

+# Backend stuff

+This is documentation which digs a little deeper into how the breakout is controlled.
+If all you want to do is show LEDs on the board then you don't need to read this, I'm mainly putting it here to keep a note of things I've found whilst figuring out what else I can do to the library.

+### \_bank(bank=None)

+This points the Command Register to a particular Response/Frame register.
+By default it triggers a read of the Command Register (0xFD) which returns the last Response/Page register accessed.
+If a value of `bank` is provided it then points the Command Register to that Response/Page register.

+By default when `show()` is called it sets this to `0` if `_current_frame` is `0` or `1`.
+Every time you clear the buffer `_current_frame` is set to `0`.
+Alternatively, you appear to be able to use `_frame` to set the frame.
+By default this should set the board to display the values saved for that frame register.